Nagendra1997/mesibo-documentation/live-demo-web-readme.md

 ```
 ### List of Participants

-Now you will get a list of group members through the callback function `Mesibo_onParticipants`.
+Now you will get a list of participants though the callback function `Mesibo_onParticipants`.
 You can choose and subscribe to the stream of each member to view it.
 When a new participant joins the room, `Mesibo_onParticipants` will be called.

 ```javascript
     $scope.Mesibo_OnParticipants = function(all, latest) {